pulp/pulp_rpm/docs/workflows/copy.rst

 example:

-* When copying an Advisory (Errata) from one repository to another, all of the RPM packages directly referenced by the Advisory will also be copied.
+* When copying an Advisory (Errata) from one repository to another, all of the RPM packages directly referenced by the Advisory will also be copied. (note: this is best-effort, if the source repository doesn't contain some of the packages referenced, the copy will proceed without them).
-* When copying a RPM packages from one repository to another, all of the RPM packages that those packages depend on will also be copied.
+* When copying RPM packages from one repository to another, all of the RPM packages that those packages depend on will also be copied.

 The goal is to be as easy to use as possible while maintaining the "correctness" of the repository.